 "This is absolutely false.
 The Pattersons' competitors are merely using this opportunity for their own selfish profit motives to kick a good family and a good business while it is down.
 Imperial has a long track record of high quality animals and outstanding service to its customers and none of these slanderous false accusations by a bunch of disgruntled competitors and mean-spirited detractors can change that truth.
 We and the Pattersons call upon such false naysayers to cease and desist such unfair and unlawful conduct immediately.
 Moreover, this case is about the alleged possession of illegal firearms, of which Mr. Patterson is totally innocent and has nothing to do with the quality of their outstanding kennel operations, the latter of which is nothing more than baseless character accusations."

-Last month, Patterson was indicted in Norfolk Federal District Court for allegedly possessing several firearms as a convicted felon.
+In July, Patterson was indicted in Norfolk Federal District Court for allegedly possessing several firearms as a convicted felon.
 He is currently in custody at the Chesapeake City Jail on felony charges.

 © 2017 WVEC-TV